 The Maghreb is the equivalent term of Northwest Africa.
 Historically and in the narrow sense of the term, the Maghreb means the three countries linked by the Atlas Mountains (Morocco, Algeria and Tunisia) which also share a long history (this is also shared with neighbouring Libya and Mauritania depending on the historical era).
 The climate is also similar and there are many other reasons, the chief among them is the languages (Tamazight/Berber and Maghrebi Arabic or Darija are the main languages spoken here.
 The latter heavily influenced by Berber to the point near unintelligibly with the Arabic spoken from Egypt eastwards).

 Politically, the Maghreb does not exist, or more accurately was a “stillborn project”.
 I won’t discuss the many reasons why this project failed (this site is obviously about birds and biodiversity not politics), but the name is worth mentioning.
 Our “leaders” choose a non-inclusive name (this is a euphemism, because some use stronger terms I won’t repeat here).
-Imagine if the European Union is named the “Roman Union”, that’s obviously not good becase it exclude other European people.
-Yes, the name chosen for the political union of the Maghreb is the equivalent of the “Roman Union”.
+For example, imagine if the European Union is named the “Roman Union” or the “Latin Union”, that’s obviously not good becase it exclude other European people.
+Yes, the name chosen for the political union of the Maghreb is the equivalent of these two termes.
 For this reason, the Maghreb entry in many Wikipedia versions are not neutral, with the Arabic version the most biased one followed by the French, Spanish and Catalan versions while the English version is the most neutral one.

 From a biogeographic point of view, the Maghreb can be defined by the region of Northwest Africa spanning Morocco, Algerian and Tunisia (which share more fauna and flora between them than between them and the rest of the region) plus Libya, and perhaps a small area in northern Mauritania.